passkeydeveloper/passkeys.dev/content/en/docs/advanced/related-origins/index.md

 A user with a passkey for `shopping.com` navigates to `https://shopping.com`, clicks into the username field, selects their passkey, performs user verification, and is then signed in!

 A user with a passkey for `shopping.co.uk` has traveled to the US and navigates to `https://shopping.co.uk`.
 Based on location data, the user is redirected to `https://shopping.com`.
 They click into the username field and do not see any passkey available.
 They then type their username and click continue.
-A backend lookup occurs, and WebAuthn is now invoked with an RP ID of `shopping.co.uk` and the user selects their passkey, performs user verification, and is signed in!
+A backend lookup occurs, the user is redirected to `https://shopping.co.uk`, WebAuthn is now invoked with an RP ID of `shopping.co.uk`, the user selects their passkey, performs user verification, and is redirected back to `https://shopping.com`!

 ## Additional Information